What Is Property Maintenance?

 For those seeking more widespread support, professional property management companies offer a more structured maintenance approach.
 They employ maintenance personnel who are trained and experienced in different areas of maintenance.
 Their services include:

-- Preventative Maintenance Planning and Scheduling: Professional maintenance companies develop well-organized maintenance management software that include maintenance planning and scheduling for your property.
+- Preventative Maintenance Planning and Scheduling: Professional maintenance companies develop well-organized maintenance management software that includes maintenance planning and scheduling for your property.
 The system includes regular inspections, maintenance task documentation, equipment upgrade recommendations, and standard operating procedures (SOPs) for suppliers.

 - Tenant Communication: The company will provide tenants with a system to lodge maintenance requests directly without bothering you.
 You will only need to attend to issues that need your specific attention.

 - Financial Reporting: Maintenance companies create an estimated maintenance budget for the property.
 They also share periodic reports on maintenance expenses.